-The E-Learning Unit in the School of Mathematics, Statistics & Physics received the national Collaborative Award for Teaching Excellence (CATE), which recognises collaborative work that has had a demonstrable impact on teaching and learning.
+The Collaborative Awards for Teaching Excellence (CATE) celebrate collaborative work that has had a demonstrable impact on teaching and learning.

 The successful team is made up of Dr Chris Graham, Christian Lawson-Perfect and Dr George Stagg.